 The thresholds of the BM@N detector system are so large that this set-up can register particles with energies 1000 times more energetic than it does FASA detector system.
 Thus, standard geometry on BM@N installation does not allow perform experiments that are performed on the FASA set-up.
 The BM@N team may try to perform these experiments in inverse kinematic.
-In this case, BM@N needs a gold beam with intensity 109 particles per spill, hydrogen and deuterium target, and the ability to work with relative angles 10-3.
+In this case, BM@N needs a gold beam with intensity 109 particles per spill, hydrogen and deuterium target, and new high angular resolution detector placed near beam pipe to provide the precision of the IMF relative angles measurements of about 10-3.
 I think that the later conditions will not be able to be fulfilled on the BM@N device in the near future.